jswrenn/site/content/blog/brown-location-surveillance/index.md

 ## Indicators from Electronic Services
 University web services like Canvas *don't* directly ask you for your location.
 Nonetheless, accessing these services leaves a location finger print: your IP address.

-You [IP address](https://en.wikipedia.org/wiki/IP_address) is a number that identifies your device (computer, phone, etc.) for the purposes of networking routing.
-In principle, nobody but you and your internet provide know the *exact* mapping of your IP address to your physical address.
+Your [IP address](https://en.wikipedia.org/wiki/IP_address) is a number that identifies your device (computer, phone, etc.) for the purposes of network routing.
+In principle, nobody but you and your internet provider know the *exact* mapping of your IP address to your physical address.

 In practice, IP addresses can be used to *roughly* geolocate a device.
 Batches of IP addresses are associated *loosely* with geographic areas.
-Since every web service access leaves an IP address as a trace, there is tremendous incentives for advertisers to be able accurately identify what city or town an IP address is probably associated with.
+Since every web service access leaves an IP address as a trace, there are tremendous incentives for advertisers to be able accurately identify what city or town an IP address is probably associated with.

 Brown probably *isn't* analyzing the access logs of its *individual* web services (like Canvas).
 Rather, they need only to audit the access logs of its three identity access management (IAM) systems:
 * The [Google Workplace](https://workspace.google.com/) IAM system is used to control access to your @brown.edu email, and to the various Google Drive services. [**Google Workplace** provides administrators with login audit logs that include users' IP addresses.](https://support.google.com/a/answer/4580120?hl=en)
 * The [Shibboleth](https://www.shibboleth.net) IAM system controls access to all *other* Brown web services, such as Canvas.
 It's what you think of as your "Brown account".
 Shibboleth is *very* flexible, and can be [configured to log IP addresses](https://wiki.shibboleth.net/confluence/display/IDP30/AuditLoggingConfiguration#AuditLoggingConfiguration-GenericFields).
 * [DUO](https://duo.com/) is used to provide two-factor authentication for Shibboleth logins.
-[It too provides administrators with detailed access logs.](https://help.duo.com/s/article/1023?language=en_US#docs-internal-guid-0aa3b4ce-c686-7559-8814-1377592fce4a:~:text=Access%20Device).
+[It too provides administrators with detailed access logs](https://help.duo.com/s/article/1023?language=en_US#docs-internal-guid-0aa3b4ce-c686-7559-8814-1377592fce4a:~:text=Access%20Device).

 You can partly view your Google Workplace login history for yourself by opening your Brown email and clicking "Details" in the bottom right-hand corner of the page; e.g.: